awsdocs/iam-user-guide/doc_source/tutorial_attribute-based-access-control.md

 ## Step 6: Test scalability<a name="tutorial_abac_step6"></a>

 An important reason for using attribute\-based access control \(ABAC\) over role\-based access control \(RBAC\) is scalability\.
 As your company adds new projects, teams, or people to AWS, you don't need to update your ABAC\-driven policies\.
 For example, assume that Example Company is funding a new project, code named **Centaur**\.
 An engineer named Saanvi Sarkar will be the lead engineer for **Centaur** while continuing to work on the **Unicorn** project\.
+Saanvi will also review work for the **Peg** project\.
 There are also several newly hired engineers, including Nikhil Jayashankar, who will work on only the **Centaur** project\.

 **To add the new project to AWS**